beardedboy/Grid/README.md

 The current list of ongoing issues to fix are:

-+Set up offset classes using a SCSS loop so that they can factor in the $columns variable ( Currently offset classes are declared manually with CSS ) to adapt to changes in column amounts.
+<ul><li>Set up offset classes using a SCSS loop so that they can factor in the $columns variable ( Currently offset classes are declared manually with CSS ) to adapt to changes in column amounts.</li></ul>